oppia/oppia-web-developer-docs/Angular-Migration.md

    }));
    ```

-   (b) Change the test to create a http request via httpTestingController (taking an example from the `topic-viewer-backend-api.service.spec.ts`)
+   (b) Change the test to create an HTTP request via httpTestingController (taking an example from the `topic-viewer-backend-api.service.spec.ts`)
    ```
    $httpBackend.expect('GET', '/topic_data_handler/0').respond(
      sampleDataResults);